dylang/jquery-tooltips/readme.md

 Put any of these attrbutes on a div, span, input, text area, etc to give it a tooltip.

-* `data-tooltip` This attribute is required.
+* `data-tooltip`: This attribute is required.
 The value is an optional selector for the tip.
-* `data-tooltip-html` Optional HTML - only used if data-tooltip has no value.
+* `data-tooltip-html`: Optional HTML - only used if data-tooltip has no value.
-* `data-tooltip-style` Optional CSS class.
+* `data-tooltip-style`: Optional CSS class.
 Defaults to a nice tip above.  `side` will show tips to the left or right of the element.
-* `data-tooltip-disable` Disables the tooltip.
+* `data-tooltip-disable`: Disables the tooltip.
-* `data-tooltip-offset` Pixel distance to show the tooltip from trigger.
+* `data-tooltip-offset`: Pixel distance to show the tooltip from trigger.
 Defaults to 2px.

 ###More complex data attribute example

     <div data-tooltip data-tooltip-html="This is <strong>cool</strong>"
          data-tooltip-style="side"
          data-tootlip-offset="-10">
         Side will make the tooltip show to the side.
 The negative offset will make it overlap a little.
     <div>

 ##Trigger Element